 Seniors with very low income may enroll in Medicaid to help supplement Medicare.
-According to the Kaiser Family Foundation, almost 9 million seniors in the U.S. qualify for dual enrollment in both programs as of May 2011.
+According to Medicare Resources, 12.1 million or 20 percent of seniors in the U.S. qualify for dual enrollment in both programs as of July 2021.
 Medicaid helps pay for Medicare premiums and may help fill gaps in dental coverage.

 Some seniors may find affordable dental care at community health clinics.
 For example, the New Jersey Division of Family Health Services publishes an extensive list of dental clinics located throughout the state that provide free or reduced-cost dental care to low-income individuals of all ages.

-These plans are more affordable in the long term because most cost approximately $100 per year, have little or no waiting period and provide reduced dental fees from a network of participating dental providers.
+These plans are more affordable in the long term because most cost approximately $75-$100 per year, have little or no waiting period and provide reduced dental fees from a network of participating dental providers.
 For a low-income senior, this equates to a cost of approximately $8.33 per month but could yield dental discounts of up to 50 percent or more.

 Some dental offices accept a dental credit card.
 Some places call it a Care Credit card or program.
 The programs are established in a way that you pay very little to no interest if the balance is paid off in an allotted amount of time.
 It can be used for a myriad of medical services and allows individuals to pay off services that are absolutely necessary.